hwangisgone/GarticClone/README.md

 ## Building

 > [!IMPORTANT]
 > If you use WSL/WSL2 to build and develop the app, you'll need to install the driver matching your system.
-More info can be found on [this Microsoft article][wslgui]
+Please follow the instructions on [this Microsoft article][wslgui] before proceeding with building the app.

 To quickly build the app, you may run the `setup.sh` and `build.sh` script provided at the root of the project.